elastic/elastic-package/docs/howto/system_testing.md

 To define a system test we must define configuration on at least one level: a package or a data stream's one.

 First, we must define the configuration for deploying a package's integration service.
-We can define it on either the package-level:
+We can define it on either the package level:

 ```
 <package root>/